USS Aeolus (ID-3005): USS Aeolus

-The United States Navy inspected Grosser Kurfürst and designated her "Id.
-No. 3005" and earmarked her for service with the Cruiser and Transport Force to carry troops to France.
+The United States Navy inspected Grosser Kurfürst, designated her "Id.
+No. 3005", and earmarked her for service with the Cruiser and Transport Force to carry troops to France.
 She commissioned as Grosser Kurfürst on 4 August 1917, at the New York Navy Yard.
 While the ship was undergoing the repairs and alterations necessitated by the German sabotage and in light of her expected role carrying troops across the Atlantic, General Order No. 320 of 1 September 1917 changed her name to Aeolus.

-On 26 November 1917, the erstwhile luxury steamship, now wearing warpaint, departed the Port of Embarkation at Hoboken, New Jersey, bound for Europe on the first of eight round-trip voyages during World War I, carrying troops to the Old World.
+On 26 November 1917, the erstwhile luxury steamship, now wearing warpaint, left the Port of Embarkation at Hoboken, New Jersey, bound for Europe on the first of eight round-trip voyages in World War I, carrying troops to the Old World.
 She reached St. Nazaire, France, on 10 December and spent Christmas in that French port before she headed home on 28 December, bringing the voyage to a close when mooring at Newport News, Virginia, nine days into 1918.
 Shifting thence to Hoboken, Aeolus again sailed to France and returned from Brest again to Hoboken.

 Two events highlighted the ship's wartime convoy experiences.
-The first occurred during the beginning of what was to be the ship's third voyage to France.
-Aeolus, in convoy, departed Hoboken on 23 April 1918.
+The first occurred in the beginning of what was to be the ship's third voyage to France.
+Aeolus, in convoy, left Hoboken on 23 April 1918.
 Two days out, a steering gear casualty in the transport Siboney forced that ship to leave her assigned place in the formation.
 Aeolus, to avoid collision with Siboney, altered course radically, and in so doing struck the transport Huron at about 21:00 hours, 25 April.
 There were no deaths; but both transports were damaged which necessitated their turning back.
 Aeolus reached Hoboken on 28 April.